Keyu-Ding/phys-792/interaction_list.md

 - Rayleigh: The elastic scattering of the electromagnetic radiation by the particle with very small wavelength in comparison to incident radiation.
 - PhotoElectricEffect: The process of emission of electron from the atoms by the effect of incident photons.
 - ComptonScattering: The scattering of a photon by a charged particle, usually an electron.
-- GammaConversion: A radioactive decay process wherein an excited nucleus interacts electromagnetically with one of the orbital electrons of the atom causing the emission of electrons from or
+- GammaConversion: A radioactive decay process wherein an excited nucleus interacts electromagnetically with one of the orbital electrons of the atom causing the emission of electrons from orbit.